productinfo/json-pages/README.md

 # json-pages

-Middleware for express that injects JSON objects into a html template and serves the resulting pages.
+Middleware for express that injects JSON into a html template and serves the web page on the server.

 ## Instalation